thibautrey/ArduinoScreenMessage/README.md

 **SETUP and PREPARATION**

 This library implies that you wire your LCD screen to the default SPI pins of your arduino.
+For more information on how to wire your LCD screen please refer to the official arduino LiquidCrystal page [Visit Arduino!](http://playground.arduino.cc/Main/LiquidCrystal)

-Import the following library in your project :
+Import the following libraries in your project :
 ```
+#include <SPI.h>
 #include <LCDManager.h>
 ```